12 Highest-Paying Side Hustles That Won’t Burn You Out

 Average hourly wage: $20 - $40 an hour

 Virtual assistants (VAs) have a similar demand to freelance writers and editors, in which they’re the glue that holds many online business operations together.
-They offer a variety of services depending on the VA’s speciality, such as social media content creation and management, marketing, email and scheduling management, editing and site support, and even business management.
+They offer a variety of services depending on the specialty they choose, such as social media content creation and management, email marketing, site support, and even full-on business administration.

 VAs get paid pretty well too.
 We found a part-time VA in our Salary Database making $48,000 a year with only a high school degree!

 How to get started: Choose a niche (like inbox management, social media, or customer support), then build a simple portfolio using Canva or Notion.
 Taking helpful courses that focus on social media and how to use Canva can also be helpful.
-Follow established VAs on social media to learn the ropes and start networking in entrepreneur-focused Facebook groups or Reddit threads.
+Also look for established VAs on social media (like this one) to learn the ropes, and start networking in entrepreneur-focused Slack groups, LinkedIn, or Reddit threads.

 3. User Testing and Market Research Panels ($40 - $150/session)